Princeton Scholarship Fund

 The Princeton Scholarship

 Awarded to a minimum of six students who plan to attend an accredited college.
 The scholarship is based on the student’s high school record of courses, grades achieved, participation in extracurricular programs, and on the financial need of the student.
-Award - $1,500 (11 scholarships awarded in 2013).
+Award - $1,500.

 The Princeton Vocational Scholarship